edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 Now, let's get the documentation ready!

-Get the documentation in place
+Put the documentation in place
 ==============================

 For this project, we will be using documentation written as Markdown files